Alycha24/SML5202-2021-Final/index.md

 <h1>Welcome </h1>

 <p>What do you know about South America?
-Use this site to further develop your knowledge!</p>
+Use this site to develop your knowledge!</p>

 <head>
 <meta name="viewport" content="width=device-width, initial-scale=1">